thrlstl/mod-1-mini-challenge-intro-to-oo/README.md

 # Intro to Object Oriented Programming

+## Instructions

+Fork this repo, then run `git clone` to download it locally.
+Then `cd` into the downloaded directory and open it in your text editor with `code .`.

 There are two files in this assignment: `run.rb` and `models/clown.rb`.
 You'll be working on implementing a Clown class in the `models/clown.rb` file by following the deliverables below.
 Use the `run.rb` to create seed data (sample instances of your class) and test the methods that you write out.

 Here are some of the skills you'll be practicing in this assignment: